-The first rule of content writing is to give people what they came for, so I am not going to ramble on here about how wonderfully my business is going thanks to all of these tools.
+The first rule of content writing is to give people what they came for, so I am not going to ramble on here about how wonderfully my business is going thanks to all of these content and editing tools.
 The truth is this, website content creation is a cut-throat business, you are in competition with every single human being with an internet connection and that number just keeps on going up.

-Onelook Reverse Dictionary
+3. Onelook Reverse Dictionary

-I am a man, not a machine.
+I am a human, not a machine.
 I don’t have the whole dictionary filed away in my head.
-Everybody has one of those moments when they know exactly what they are trying to say, when it is on the tip of their tongue but they just can’t quite find that right word.
+Everybody has one of those moments when they know exactly what they are trying to say when it is on the tip of their tongue but they just can’t quite find that right word.
 That is what this reverse dictionary is for.
 You type in what you are thinking of and it will give you the word.

 If you are doing well enough that you have got a team working with you then congratulations, welcome to a whole new nightmare trying to organize a group of content writers, it is like herding cats.
 Asana combines all the functionality of a calendar with a job assignment app.
 Everyone can see what is due every day and they can see who is meant to be doing it.
 So there are no excuses.

-Windows Live Writer and Ecto
+6. Windows Live Writer and Ecto

 Websites live or die by their content.
 If you can’t cut it on your own then these guys can produce your content for you.
-Go use some of the other tools on this list to work out exactly what you want written.
+Go use some of the other content tools on this list to work out exactly what you want to be written.
 Tell Essayroo and they will churn it out for you, cheap and quick.
 What more do you want?
 Whenever I have a deadline I can’t afford to miss, I call them.

-Death to Stock
+8. Death to Stock

 You know your content is great but nobody is clicking through?
 Might be because your headlines are awful.
 Throw them in here and you can find out just how bad they really are.
 I think that I have got the art of writing headlines down but this thing still points out my mistakes.
 CoSchedule's Headline Analyzer makes it easier to write better headlines, which after all, is a key aspect of your SEO and content strategy!

-You ever wonder who puts all those same clickbait articles on the bottom of every website?
+Do you ever wonder who puts all those same clickbait articles on the bottom of every website?
 You pay Outbrain and suddenly your content is in front of the whole world.
 It isn’t as sweet as getting it there by being the best but it pays just the same so who cares?
 I’ve used Outbrain at least once a week since I found it and most days, quite a bit more.

 Without these tools I wouldn’t be able to deliver the best quality content, I wouldn’t be able to follow the trends online to make sure I was always ahead of the pack and I wouldn’t be able to bang out so many words per minute that it would make my old mother in her typing pool job back in the old days think I was a liar.